Showing posts with label Arts and Culture. Show all posts

 Celebrating Chinese New Year 2013: A New Beginning

-The celebration of the Chinese new year is based on the belief that the lunar calendar month marks the beginning of the spring season.
-The Chinese widely observe it in many countries where they have formed a community known as the 'Chinatown.'
+The celebration of the Chinese New Year is based on the belief that the lunar calendar month marks the beginning of the spring season.
+The Chinese widely observe it in many countries, where they have formed a community known as 'Chinatown.'

-Chinese new year brings hope, good luck, and prosperity to people.
+Chinese New Year brings hope, good luck, and prosperity to people.
 It is the beginning of another year full of positive aspirations to achieve for self, family, and community.
 The colorful festivities in dominant red bring abundance and spare negativity in any form.
-On this particular day, people wear red color shirt and make home decorations in red that symbolizes prosperity.
+On this particular day, people wear red color shirts and make home decorations in red that symbolize prosperity.
 Since most Chinese are engaged in business, they always put something red in their buildings to attract wealth for the new year and beyond.

-Binondo, one of Manila's busiest and most populated districts, is the place for the Filipino-Chinese community, popularly called 'Tsinoy.'
+Binondo, one of Manila's busiest and most populated districts, is home to the Filipino-Chinese community, popularly called 'Tsinoy.'
 Although they are found in various areas of the Philippines, the significant population and highest concentration of their population is located in the Chinatown of Binondo, Manila.

 Lion dance along Ongpin St. Binondo, Manila

-I was lucky to have witnessed and celebrated the event with the 'Tsinoys' in Binondo.
+I was lucky to witness and celebrate the event with the 'Tsinoys' in Binondo.
 My trip started with a bit of prayer in the Minor Basilica of San Lorenzo Ruiz, known as the 'Binondo Church.'
-This is where the 'Tsinoys' of the Christian faith usually go to pray and strengthen their spiritual life.
+This is where the 'Tsinoys' of the Christian faith usually go to pray and strengthen their spiritual lives.

-A few steps from the church are where the journey commences, in the old street of Ongpin.
+A few steps from the church, the journey commences on the old street of Ongpin.
 A variety of Chinese merchandise offers products and services on this busy street.
 Gold shops of high quality can be found in this little yet vibrant place.
-Restaurants catering to authentic Chinese cuisine, including the 'President's Grand Palace' and the 'President's tea house,' relax your senses.
+Restaurants catering to authentic Chinese cuisine, including the 'President's Grand Palace' and the 'President's Tea House,' relax your senses.

 Shops cater to Chinese delicacies like the famous 'Eng Bee Tin,' which produces tikoy and hopia in different variants and flavors.
-I've seen people falling in a long line just to satisfy their cravings for this food that is said to bring good luck.
-The 'tikoy' is made of sticky glutinous rice flour, thus symbolizing a family and relationship that is well bonded according to Chinese norms.
+I've seen people stand in a long line just to satisfy their cravings for this food that is said to bring good luck.
+According to Chinese norms, the 'tikoy' is made of sticky glutinous rice flour, thus symbolizing a well-bonded family and relationship.

 Red lanterns in Chinatown Mall to welcome the new year

-The most common business in Ongpin is the lucky charms and decors.
-There is so much jewelry for different purposes depending on form and color.
+The most common business in Ongpin is lucky charms and decor.
+There is so much jewelry, depending on form and color, for different purposes.
 One has to wear a particular bracelet or necklace to attract prosperity and drive away bad luck.
-There are red lanterns in various sizes and forms for home decoration to symbolize wealth and good luck.
+Red lanterns in various sizes and forms are used for home decoration to symbolize wealth and good luck.

 One of the most exciting parts is witnessing the lion dance.
-This mythical Chinese creature dances gracefully as it is maneuvered by several dancers.
-They perform lion dances from one shop to another for an opportunity to receive angpao or the red envelope with money.
+This mythical Chinese creature gracefully moves as it is maneuvered by several dancers.
+They perform lion dances from one shop to another for an opportunity to receive angpao, or the red envelope with money.
 They have always succeeded in entertaining business owners with a well-rehearsed and choreographed presentation.

 There is also a dragon dance, which is quite long and carried by several dancers.
-Like the lion dance, it is also a powerful mythical creature in Chinese culture.
-It is to spare negativity in business, the house, and the environment.
-Both dance presentations are seen throughout the new year's celebration in Binondo, particularly in Ongpin.
-It is colorful, entertaining, and attracts a crowd.
+Like the lion dance, it is a powerful mythical creature in Chinese culture.
+The dance is to spare negativity in business, the house, and the environment.
+Both dance presentations are seen throughout Binondo's New Year's celebration, particularly in Ongpin.
+They are colorful, entertaining, and attract a crowd.

-In The Chinese new year, there are several ways of greeting; in a language known to them.
-Whether you hear the greetings 'Kung Hei Fat Choi,' 'Gong Xi Fa Chai,' or 'Kiong He Huat Tsai,' it is a valid form of new year greetings.
-It does not literally mean 'Happy new year,' but it means congratulating and wishing someone for prosperity.
+During the Chinese New Year, there are several ways of greeting people in a language that is known to them.
+Whether you hear the greetings 'Kung Hei Fat Choi,' 'Gong Xi Fa Chai,' or 'Kiong He Huat Tsai,' they are valid forms of New Year greetings.
+They do not literally mean 'Happy New Year,' but they mean congratulating and wishing someone prosperity.

 Giant red lanterns are legendary Chinese handicraft that symbolizes good luck.

-In the Philippines, the standard greetings are 'Kung Hei Fat Choi,' which has been made the standard in media and other printed publications.
-It is a Cantonese greeting, usually spoken in Hong Kong and Macau, but the 'Tsinoys' speaks 'Hokkien' and prefer the' Kiong Hee Huat Tsai' greeting.
-However, no matter what language or dialect is spoken for greetings, there is a spirit of understanding that sends a single message of 'Happy New Year!'.
+In the Philippines, the standard greeting is 'Kung Hei Fat Choi,' which is made the standard in media and other printed publications.
+It is a Cantonese greeting, usually spoken in Hong Kong and Macau, but the 'Tsinoys' speak 'Hokkien' and prefer the' Kiong Hee Huat Tsai' greeting.
+However, no matter what language or dialect is spoken for greetings, a spirit of understanding sends a single message of 'Happy New Year!'

-The Chinatown Mall is where I have witnessed cultural presentations from different groups.
-They have presented charming Chinese folk dances, melodic choral, and exhibitions of Chinese martial arts like 'Wushu' and Tai Chi.'
+I have witnessed cultural presentations from different groups at the Chinatown Mall.
+They have presented charming Chinese folk dances, melodic choral music, and exhibitions of Chinese martial arts like Wushu and Tai Chi.
 There is also some modern Chinese hip hop that captures the attention of the younger generations.
-It is a day-long event until the countdown for the new year is observed, and fireworks are witnessed to lighten up the evening.
+It is a day-long event until the countdown for the new year is observed, and fireworks lighten up the evening.

-Although the world constantly evolves and the culture of peace and freedom is changing, we should learn so many things from the Chinese.
-Perseverance and endurance at work, accompanied by humility and gratitude, made them succeed in their family, careers, and life.
+Although the world constantly evolves and the culture of peace and freedom changes, we should learn many things from the Chinese.
+Their perseverance and endurance at work, accompanied by humility and gratitude, helped them succeed in their families, careers, and lives.

-The Chinese culture has uniqueness, and their unique customs make us multi-cultured people.
+Chinese culture is unique, and its unique customs make us multi-cultural people.
 Our beliefs should not be restricted to what has been instilled since birth.
-Open-mindedness and acceptance of faith and cultural differences bring a peaceful and vibrant living.
-We learn from each other, and the wisdom gained truly brings good luck and prosperity in our lives no matter who and what we are; and no matter who we will become.
+Open-mindedness and acceptance of faith and cultural differences bring peaceful and vibrant living.
+We learn from each other, and the wisdom gained truly brings good luck and prosperity into our lives no matter who we are and who we will become.

 © 2013 Del Cusay